Rotary vane vs. rotary screw compressors: what’s the difference?

 Maintenance Needs – Other Parts

-Rotary vane compressor repairs are frequently quicker.
-One example is replacing vane blades in the compressor.
-The two-hour task is completed at the site (not returning the machine to the manufacturer).
+Rotary vane compressors are simpler to repair, but their vane blades may need more frequent replacements due to wear.
+This can make long-term maintenance more demanding for high-usage scenarios.
 It can be inexpensive compared to repairs on a screw air compressor.
 Another example is bearing replacements, which occur less often and at a lower replacement cost.

 Expected Lifetime vs. Reality